Weighted Sobolev Spaces and an Elliptic Eigenvalue Problem with an Indefinite Weight on Domains in Noncompact Riemannian

-In this work, we first extend the results of Pflüger \cite{pfluger1998compactraces} to the case of noncompact Riemannian manifolds.
-Under certain conditions on the weight functions, we will achieve continuity and compactness of embeddings and traces in \(W^{1,\qxp}(\Omega ; \wghtv _0 , \wghtv _1)\).
-For this, we will additionally assume conditions on the geometry of \(\Omega\) (see \ref{5} - \ref{3} below).
-For different conditions on the geometry of \(\Omega\) and on the weights, see, e.g., \cite{hamann2013singularmanifolds} for a study of Sobolev-Slobodeckii and Besel potential spaces in singular manifolds.
+In this work, we extend the results of Pflüger \cite{pfluger1998compactraces} to noncompact Riemannian manifolds.
+Under suitable conditions on the weights and on the geometry of \(\Omega\), we establish continuous and compact embeddings and traces for \(W^{1,\qxp}(\Omega;\wghtv_0,\wghtv_1)\); see conditions \ref{5}--\ref{3} below.
+For other geometric and weighted settings, see, for example, \cite{hamann2013singularmanifolds}, where Sobolev--Slobodeckii and Bessel potential spaces on singular manifolds are studied.

-We will find a sequence of eigenvalues of problem \eqref{61} using the technique from Allegreto \cite{allegreto1992eigenvalueindefiniteweight}.
-The challenge here is to obtain the limit \eqref{87} since the domain $\Omega$ is unbounded.
-For other studies on Fredholm properties of elliptic operators on noncompact manifolds, see Lockhart \& McOwen \cite{lockartowen1985ellipticoperators} and Lockhart \cite{lockhart1980fredholm}.
+We also obtain { two sequences of eigenvalues} for problem \eqref{61}, following the method of Allegretto \cite{allegreto1992eigenvalueindefiniteweight}.
+The main difficulty is to prove the decay property \eqref{87} on the unbounded domain \(\Omega\).
+For Fredholm properties of elliptic operators on noncompact manifolds, see Lockhart \& McOwen \cite{lockartowen1985ellipticoperators} and Lockhart \cite{lockhart1980fredholm}.